 When routing cables within the cabinet, keep all power cords as separate as possible from peripheral and communication cables.
 For example, route all power cords on one side of the cabinet and all peripheral and communications cables on the other side of the cabinet, using the cable-management rings on your cabinet to constrain the cords and cables.

-- "Planning for Cables" on page 42 - "Connecting the System Components" on page 69
+"Planning for Cables" on page 46

 Connecting Peripherals

 You can connect a monitor that you supply and the mouse and keyboard supplied by Stratus.

 Note: Other keyboards and mice have not been tested and may not work properly.